 - Getting there:

-Take the A496 from Harlech, turning L at Talsarnau’s pub, the Ship Aground, and follow signs to the station.
+Getting to Ynys Giftan.
+Take the A496 from Harlech, turning L at Talsarnau’s pub, the Ship Aground, and follow signs to the rail station to park.
 Trains from Porthmadog and Harlech on the Cambrian Line.
 Alternatively, you can access Ynys Giftan from the Wales Coast Path if you are walking between Porthmadog and Harlech.
 Follow the free downloadable route description to get to Ynys Gifftan